|

 Hangover

-On a day following taking the medication, users report feeling
+On a day following taking the medication, these users report feeling

 groggy, tired, drowsy or on edge.